 >>> [-4.77081497]

 All the other error metrics have suggested to us that, in general, the model did a fair job at predicting sales based on critic and user scores.
-However, the MPE indicates to us that it actually systematically underestimates the sales.
-Knowing this aspect of our model is helpful to us since it allows us to look back at the data and reiterate on which inputs to include that may improve our metrics.
+However, the MPE indicates to us that it actually systematically underestimates sales.
+Knowing this aspect of our model is helpful to us since it allows us to look back at the data and reiterate which inputs to include that may improve our metrics.
 Overall, I would say that my assumptions in predicting sales were a good start.
 The error metrics revealed trends that would have been unclear or unseen otherwise.

-We’ve covered a lot of ground with the four summary statistics, but remembering them all correctly can be confusing.
 The table below will give a quick summary of the acronyms and their basic characteristics.

 Acronym | Full Name | Residual Operation? | Robust To Outliers? |